IX. SUPPLEMENTAL AND SPECIAL PROCEEDINGS

 (2) Documents to Court Clerk.
 Unless the property is directed to be restored under these rules, the magistrate shall transmit the executed original warrant with the officer's return and inventory to the clerk of the court having jurisdiction of the alleged offense in respect to which the search warrant was issued.

 (g) Motion for Return or Suppression of Property.
 A person aggrieved by an unlawful or invalid search or seizure may move the court pursuant to Rule 12(b) to suppress any evidence obtained in the unlawful search or seizure.
 If property was unlawfully seized, the aggrieved person may move for the return of the property.
-The motion shall be granted–except as to the return of contraband–if the evidence in support of the motion shows that:
+The motion to suppress and/or the motion to return property unlawfully seized, may be granted, under applicable substantive law and except as to the return of contraband, if the evidence in support of the motion shows that:

 (1) the search or seizure was made illegally without a search warrant or illegally with an invalid search warrant, or in any other way in violation of the constitutional protection against unreasonable searches and seizures;